MArndt26/spec-hpc-tests/readme.md

 ## perf_event_paranoid
 - Need to change `/proc/sys/kernel/perf_event_paranoid` to 1
   - this is required by gem5 to run the simulation scripts

+`chmod +R a+w archive` --> please be smart with this!

+notes:
+cat /proc/sys/kernel/hostname
+running cache sweep with
+cores=4